neuvector/docs/user/pages/02.deploying/03.openshift/docs.md

 oc adm manage-node nodename --schedulable=false
 ```

-### Configure Secret to Pull NeuVector Containers from registry.neuvector.com or Docker Hub
+### Configure Secret to Pull NeuVector Containers from neuvector or Docker Hub

-To configure Openshift to pull from the registry.neuvector.com or Docker Hub.
+To configure Openshift to pull from the neuvector or Docker Hub.

-For registry.neuvector.com, login to the NeuVector customer portal to view and download the credentials.
+For neuvector, login to the NeuVector customer portal to view and download the credentials.

 ```
 oc secrets new-dockercfg regsecret -n neuvector --docker-server=https://index.docker.io/v1/ --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>